3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Latest Updates

+v1.21 (10-OCT-2021 tested on Joplin v2.4.9)

+- New: Add [Custom Title Block](#custom-title-block-custom-element) - to create a custom information for readers
+- New: Add [span tag](#span) styling in a list - to stand out the reference details
+- New: Add Custom Title Block and Span tag color properties to Color Controller of both `userchrome.css` and `userstyle.css`
+- New: Add [search text](#text-style) styling on both Markdown Editor and Render Viewer - to reduce the confusion between search results and content
+- New: Add Search text color properties to the Color Controller of both `userchrome.css` and `userstyle.css`

 v1.16 (6-OCT-2021 tested on Joplin v2.4.9)

 - New: Add link href on printing - it's mainly for anchor text link but will affects to all links